Direct Communications Link · DCL

 Kennedy decided to take the diplomatic route, but faced serious

-communication problems when negotiating with the USSR.
-It took the US,
+communication issues when negotiating with the USSR.

 Kennedy rescued the situation by ignoring the second letter,